MicrosoftDocs/azure-docs/articles/azure-functions/functions-create-private-site-access.md

     * [Command line](https://docs.microsoft.com/azure/azure-functions/functions-create-first-azure-function-azure-cli)
     * [Maven (Java)](https://docs.microsoft.com/azure/azure-functions/functions-create-first-java-maven)

 2. When publishing the Azure Function, select the Azure Function Consumption plan previously created in this tutorial.
-For this tutorial, the Azure Function is deployed from a development laptop which is not connected to the virtual network used in the tutorial.
-It is possible to do this because access restrictions where not configured for the SCM endpoint.
+For this tutorial, the Azure Function is deployed from a development machine which is not connected to the virtual network used in the tutorial.
+It is possible to do so because access restrictions where not configured for the SCM endpoint.
 3. Verify the function is deployed.

 [!div class="mx-imgBorder"]